 - Run automation tests directly from SRF.
 For details, see Define your test details.

 Run tests from other testing tools.
 For details, see:

 - Perform exploratory testing.
-For details, see Exploratory session settings.
+For details, see Basic exploratory session settings.

 - Configure continuous testing tasks to use SRF tunnels.
-For details, see SRF and Jenkins.
+For details, see Continuous delivery tools.